DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 We have two options:

 * Store the template in a separate HTML file and load it with an HTTP call
-* Embed the template in index.html
+* Embed the template in `index.html`

-We choose the second options, so we set up a `<script>` tag to contain the application template:
+We choose the second option, so we set up a `<script>` tag to contain the application template:

 ```html
 <!-- index.html -->